matty-jones/blaskbot/README.md

 v0.9: Integrated with the discord API.
 Status and chat functions available, no minigames.
 Also no synchronicity with the twitch bot yet.

+v0.10: Updated the database to use PostgreSQL rather than TinyDB.
+This will allow for achievements to easily be added.

 ## Installation Instructions: ##